LilaShiba/9th_grade_boot_camp/how_to_things.md

 | Make guide for program from lab 0           | Can be commented code or video, game, etc
 | Make guide for program from lab 1           | Can be commented code or video, game, etc

-### Daily Ideas and Tasks
+### SCRUM: Daily Tasks
-Your group should have a google doc that details what was done by whom for everyday of class.
-This is to track work, to make sure the work load is fair, and to keep a record of ideas.
-This isn't meant to be busy work or to take a long time.
-At the end of each class you will be given 5 mins to fill this out and to check the FAQ.
+Your group should have a scrum meeting every class.
+This is [why](https://www.youtube.com/watch?v=TRcReyRYIMg).
+At the start or end of each class you will be given 5 mins to fill this out and to check the FAQ.

-Your ideas are any thoughts- however strange- in connection with class and the end goal of this unit: creating a startup.
-By the time we get to the last lab you will have several ideas documented about what you want your startup to do, what role you want to play, and a deeper understanding of how your team works.

 **Examples**
 [scrum](https://blog.rapidapi.com/beyond-scrum-getting-to-continuous-deployment/)